 Canes and crutches must also go through the X-ray machine.
 You should collapse your cane before it is X-rayed.
 You can ask for help standing or walking through the screening portal.

 White collapsible canes do not need to be X-rayed.

 What to Do if Problems Occur During Your Security Screening

 If problems arise during your screening, ask to speak with a TSA supervisor.
+The supervisor will provide guidance to the on-duty screening officers to ensure that proper procedures are followed.
 You can also email the TSA at TSA-ContactCenter@dhs.gov.
-If you have difficulties going through the screening process because you are on a Department of Homeland Security (DHS) watch list, you can contact the One-Stop Travelers' Redress Program at the DHS website to resolve this issue and get a redress control number.
+If you have difficulties going through the screening process because you are on a Department of Homeland Security (DHS) watch list, you can contact the One-Stop Travelers' Redress Program at the DHS website to resolve this issue and get a redress control number for future use.

 The Bottom Line